Blanche Bruce: Honors and legacy

 In July 1898, the District of Columbia public school trustees ordered that a then-new public school building on Marshall Street in Park View be named the Bruce School in his honor.

 In 1975, the Washington, D.C. residence of Bruce, was declared a National Historic Landmark and formally named The Blanche K. Bruce House.

 In October 1999, the U.S. Senate commissioned a portrait of Bruce.
 African-American Washington D.C. artist Simmie Knox was selected in 2000 to paint the portrait, based on a photograph by Mathew Brady; it was unveiled in the Capitol in 2001.

 Blanche Bruce is listed in Molefi Kete Asante's book 100 Greatest African Americans (2002).

 On March 1, 2006, the African American Heritage Preservation Foundation unveiled a historical highway marker noting Bruce's birthplace at the intersection of highway 360 and 623 near Green Bay, Prince Edward County, Virginia.

 Lawrence Otis Graham authored a historical book about Bruce titled The True Story of America's First Black Dynasty: The Senator and the Socialite in June 2006.

+He is portrayed by Barry Shabaka Henley in the 2025 Netflix mini-series on the presidency of James Garfield, Death By Lightning.